Raf-Mos/Read-only-manga/manga-reader/HOSTINGER_DEPLOYMENT_GUIDE.md

 If the CORS proxy approach doesn't work reliably:

 ### Option 1: Use Your Own Backend
-Create a simple backend server (Node.js, PHP, Python) that proxies requests to MangaDx API.
+Create a simple backend server (Node.js, PHP, Python) that proxies requests to MangaDex API.

 ### Option 2: Cloudflare Workers
 Use Cloudflare Workers to create a CORS proxy (if your domain uses Cloudflare).